cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ![Add AttributeSelection](./pics/multifilter-add-attributeselection.png)

-The final step is to change `StringToWordVector` to keep use word counts and to keep 2000 words, as we did in the previous steps, then close the multifilter window by pressing on its X button (it doesn't have an `OK` or `Close`button).
+The final step is to change `StringToWordVector` to use word counts and to keep 2000 words, as we did in the previous steps, then close the multifilter window by pressing on its X button (it doesn't have an `OK` or `Close`button).

 ![Configure StringToWordVector](./pics/multifilter-configure-stringtowordvector.png)

-With the multifilter in place we can run the classifer again.
+With the multifilter in place we can run the classifier again.

 ![Naive Bayes start](./pics/meta-classifier-start.png)